mo9a7i/PHP-Whatsapp-Like/README.md

 * Auto show YouTube thumbnail
 * Last-seen
 * Is typing
+* Status
+* Create a group chat
+* Get a list of groups
+* Get a list of users
+* User to User Chat
+* User in group chat
+* Broadcast a message
+* Off-line message caching
+* Get Roster and decide who to be in it
+* Add Friend
+* Pending friends list
+* Accept friend
 * Check WhatsApp settings and mimic them
 * Copy database schema to project (Create a function to dump it with data)